COBAPteam/COBAP/README.md

 The COVID Border Accountability Project (COBAP) provides a dataset of  >1000 policies systematized to reflect a complete timeline of new country-level restrictions on movement across international borders during the 2020 year.
 Using a 20-question survey, trained research assistants (RAs) sourced and documented for each new border policy: start and end dates, whether the closure constitutes a "complete closure" or "partial closure", which exceptions are made, which countries are banned, and which borders are closed, among other variables.
 In addition, the source of each policy was included in the database.
 The data provided is updated on a weekly basis, by Monday 12PM EST (17:00 UTC).

 # INFO
-COBAP tracks national level policies regarding immigration and travel.
-The policies are recorded by a team of RAs using Qualtrics.
+COBAP tracks national-level policies regarding immigration and travel inotroduced in response to the COVID-19 pandemic.
+The policies are recorded by a team of RAs using a curated Qualtrics survey per policy.
-The initial list of policies is based on the travel-related policies in [ACAPS COVID-19 GOVERNMENT MEASURES DATASET](https://www.acaps.org/covid-19-government-measures-dataset), with additional policies found by our team.
+The initial list of policies is based on a travel-related policies in [ACAPS COVID-19 GOVERNMENT MEASURES DATASET](https://www.acaps.org/covid-19-government-measures-dataset), with the bulk of our database found by our team.

-The policies are recorded, noting start and end dates for the policy, sources, restriction notes, and whether the policy falls into our framework of Complete or Partial Closure (or no policy implemented):
+The policies are recorded, noting start and end dates for the policy, sources, country exceptions/targets, and whether the policy falls into our framework of Complete or Partial Closure (or no policy implemented):

 ## Complete Closure
 A new policy in which all newcomers are banned from all ports of entry—AIR, LAND, and SEA—with limited exceptions, including citizens, nationals from a specified country or set of up to 10 countries, and/or essential reasons, e.g. health emergencies, extreme humanitarian/diplomatic reasons, dignitaries, cargo flights, commercial transport, essential deliveries, permanent residents, existing visa holders, and family members of citizens